rrincones/NFT-preview-card-component/README.md

 ### Continued development

 For future projects, I want to keep learning how to implement better solutions that lend to an optimal user experience.
-I also want to get better at thinking through all the technical details.
+I also want to get better at thinking through all the technical details such as image optimization, SEO, and so on.
+But that'll come later.

 ### Useful resources